thoughtco/statamic-cache-tracker/README.md

 ### Adding your own tracking data
-If you have your own custom tracking data, for example for one of your own tags, you can register then on the Facade.
+If you have your own custom tracking data, for example for one of your own tags, you can register them on the Facade.
 Please bear in mind tracking only happens while the response is generated, so where possible use augmentation hooks.

+#### Using a closure

 ```php
 Tracker::addAdditionalTracker(function ($tracker, $next) {